eltongonc/js-sequencer/README.md

     }
 ```
 #### Solution
-As a solution I chose to give the user an embeded Youtube video of sequencer which inspired me to make this project.
-If this embeded video is not supported, the user will receive a link to a recommended browser to help the web-development community.
+As a solution I chose to give the user an embedded Youtube video of sequencer which inspired me to make this project.
+If this embedded video is not supported, the user will receive a link to a recommended browser to help the web-development community.

 ### Mobile detection.
 In order to make this better for smaller screens a check was written.